dgallitelli/SoftskillsSeminar-TPT/README.md

 The Hoeffding tree algorithm was implemented into *Very Fast Decision Tree* learner (VFDT), which includes some enhancements for practical use.
 Among the others, VFDT introduces solutions for *ties* in the computation of the heuristic measures, the expensive *recomputation of G*, and *memory occupation*.

 In case of ties, potentially many examples will be required to decide between them with some confidence, which is wasteful since they’re basically equivalent.
 VFDT splits on the current best attribute.
-Recomputing G is actually pretty expensive.
-In VFDT it is possible to define a parameter for the minimum number of examples read before recomputing G. Memory was an issue for HT, meaning that the more the tree grew, the more memory it needed.
-VFDT deactivates inactive leaves, only keeping track of the probability of x falling into leaf l, times the observed error rate.
+Recomputing *G* is actually pretty expensive.
+In VFDT it is possible to define a parameter for the minimum number of examples read before recomputing *G*.
+Memory was an issue for HT, meaning that the more the tree grew, the more memory it needed.
+VFDT deactivates inactive leaves, only keeping track of the probability of *x* falling into leaf *l*, times the observed error rate.

 <!-- Results -->